 Medication adjustment.
 Many medicines — including antihistamines, antidepressants, birth control pills, certain blood pressure medications and more — can cause or worsen dry eye symptoms.
 Even over-the-counter (nonprescription) medications for allergies and other conditions can cause dry eyes.

 Be sure to discuss all medications you are taking with your eye doctor if you are experiencing dry eye problems.
 In some cases, adjusting the type and number of medications you are taking may help reduce dry eye symptoms without causing adverse health effects.

 However, never discontinue a prescription medication without first discussing the matter with your physician.
-If your eye doctor feels an adjustment to one of your medications may help relieve dry eye symptoms, he or she can discuss it with your physician (or have you discuss it with your doctor) to see if such a change is possible.
+If your optician feels an adjustment to one of your medications may help relieve dry eye symptoms, he or she can discuss it with your physician (or have you discuss it with your doctor) to see if such a change is possible.

 Treating eyelid conditions.
 If you have blepharitis, meibomian gland dysfunction or other eyelid conditions, these often are associated with dry eye disease and should be addressed as part of your overall dry eye treatment regimen.
-For example, if you have blepharitis, your eye doctor may recommend use of an antibiotic and/or steroid ointment or eye drop in addition to daily eyelid cleansing with a non-irritating shampoo.
+For example, if you have blepharitis, your optician may recommend use of an antibiotic and/or steroid ointment or eye drop in addition to daily eyelid cleansing with a non-irritating shampoo.